Partnership accounting: Investment of cash

 If a partner invested cash in a partnership, the Cash account of the partnership is debited, and the partner's capital account is credited for the invested amount.

 Investment of assets other than cash

-If a partner invested an asset other than cash, an asset account is debited, and the partner's capital account is credited for the market value of the asset.
+If a partner invested an asset other than cash, an asset account is debited, and the partner's capital account is credited for the market value of the assets.

 If a certain amount of money is owed for the asset, the partnership may assume liability.
 In that case an asset account is debited, and the partner's capital account is credited for the difference between the market value of the asset invested and liabilities assumed.

 Capital interest

 A capital interest is an interest that would give the holder a share of the proceeds in either of the following situations: